serebrov/serebrov.github.io/content/2016-07-03-simple-git-workflow.md

             (task 1 branch)   (task 2 branch)
 ```

+Task branches should be short-living, each task should take a few hours or, at maximum, a few days to complete.
+So usually should be not necessary to merge updates back from master to the task branch.

 General git guidelines:

 * Always write meaningful commit messages, never leave them empty